 Who will conduct testing?

-Paramedics from the Fishers Fire Department will perform COVID-19 tests.
+Qualified and trained testing technicians will perform COVID-19 tests.
 Test results will be provided by Mid-America Clinical Laboratories.

 How do I sign up for a test?

-Residents must take an assessment and make an appointment online.
 If you need assistance or do not have access to a computer, call the Coronavirus Hotline at 317-595-3211.
 No walk-up testing will be permitted.